Minakata Kumagusu: Years in the U.S.

 Minakata boarded the City of Beijing in Yokohama in December 1886.
 The next month the ship arrived in San Francisco, and he soon started to study at Pacific Business College just to experience American life (business was not his favorite subject).

 In August 1887, he moved to Lansing, Michigan, and enrolled at the Michigan State School of Agriculture.
 One night in November 1888, however, he was in trouble for a drinking binge with a couple of Japanese and American friends in the dorm.
 He took the responsibility alone to save others from expulsion and early next morning left for Ann Arbor.

-Minakata met bright Japanese students in Ann Arbor, home of the state university.
+Minakata met bright Japanese students in Ann Arbor, the location of another state university.
 While keeping company with them, he stayed away from university and studied on his own by reading books and collecting plants in the mountains, particularly cryptogams including fungi and lichens.
 In October 1889, he read a biography of Conrad Gessner, a Swiss naturalist and a leading figure of modern biology, and swore he would become Japan's Gessner, which was when his quest for the wonders of cryptogams began.

 When he heard from William W. Calkins, a retired American colonel and a collector of lichens, that in Florida there were still many undiscovered plants, Minakata was ready to go.
 With two microscopes, books, a pistol, insect catchers as well as a medicine box and a plant press that he had just bought in Ann Arbor, Minakata went to Jacksonville in April 1891.
 He collected plants and animals while staying with Jiang, a supportive Chinese vegetable storekeeper.
 After three months enthusiastically collecting plants and animals, he moved to Key West, Florida, then to Havana, Cuba in mid-September.

 After a month in Havana, a Japanese circus rider suddenly visited him.
 That encounter brought him to a new adventure of traveling in Port-au-Prince, Caracas, Valencia, and Jamaica with the circus working as a mahout's hand.
 This enabled him to collect precious fungi and lichens in the West Indies.
 In January 1892 he returned to Jacksonville and worked on the plants he had collected in Florida and Cuba at Jiang's.
 When Jiang wound up the business in August, Minakata moved to New York.
 In September he put an end to six years in America and got aboard the City of New York bound for the UK.